-A review of the recent research by Dr. Kevin Conners
+A review of the recent research on Turmeric and Cancer by Dr. Kevin Conners

 Turmeric is a popular Indian spice that may have wonderful health benefits for cancer patients.
 Curcumin (diferuloylmethane) is its major component; Curcuma longa L., a member of the ginger family has long been treasured for its unique flavor it adds to various dishes.
 Its anti-cancer effects have been studied for numerous tumor activity including colon cancer, breast cancer , lung metastases, and brain tumor , and because it may inhibit mTOR pathways (discussed below), it may inhibit growth of all cancers.